Dive deeper into probabilistic attribution and its role in shaping the future of marketing measurement.

 Let’s recap.

-As third-party cookies disappear and privacy regulations strengthen (like ATT), marketers are turning to probabilistic attribution to understand campaign effectiveness.
+As third-party cookies become less reliable and privacy regulations strengthen (like ATT), marketers are turning to probabilistic attribution to understand campaign effectiveness.

 Next question—how do you get this thing rolling?